Zero-OS/0-Core/docs/bootstrap/bootstrap.md

 <a id="boot-files"></a>
 ## Boot files

-Next to the most recent kernel builds, the G8OS bootstrap service also provides you with all other files to get the kernel booted:
+Next to the most recent kernel builds, the Zero-OS bootstrap service also provides you with all other files to get the kernel booted:

 - [ISO file](#iso)
 - [USB image](#usb)